 Wish me luck!

-Lee Simpson is assistant headteacher and director of learning and strategic partnerships at Denefield School, and secondary programme lead for the Berkshire Teaching Alliance.
+Lee Simpson is director of learning and strategic partnerships at Denefield School, and secondary programme lead for the Berkshire Teaching Alliance.
 He trains at Fitzpatrick’s Boxing Gym in Swindon.